japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeExec.md

 `doExecute` branches off per the optional <<coordinator, ExchangeCoordinator>>.

-NOTE: The optional <<coordinator, ExchangeCoordinator>> is available only when <<spark-sql-adaptive-query-execution.md#, Adaptive Query Execution>> is enabled (and `EnsureRequirements` physical query optimization is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.md#ensureDistributionAndOrdering, enforce partition requirements (distribution and ordering) of a physical operator>>).
+NOTE: The optional <<coordinator, ExchangeCoordinator>> is available only when [Adaptive Query Execution](../new-and-noteworthy/adaptive-query-execution.md) is enabled (and `EnsureRequirements` physical query optimization is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.md#ensureDistributionAndOrdering, enforce partition requirements (distribution and ordering) of a physical operator>>).

-With an `ExchangeCoordinator` available, `doExecute` requests the <<coordinator, ExchangeCoordinator>> for a <<spark-sql-ExchangeCoordinator.md#postShuffleRDD, ShuffledRowRDD>>.

 Otherwise (with no `ExchangeCoordinator` available), `doExecute` <<prepareShuffleDependency, prepares a ShuffleDependency>> and then <<preparePostShuffleRDD, creates a ShuffledRowRDD>>.